What will your customers want from you this January? Here are 10 marketing ideas to get you started.

 7. Try new social media tools, explore new ideas

-Last year Clubhouse was the new kid on the block, you couldn't miss people talking about it.
+Last year TikTok exploded becoming a world defining content creation hub, you couldn't miss people talking about it.

 In terms of what to try next, it doesn't have to be a completely new tool, but new to you.
 One I mention a lot, because I don't think it's really understood, is Pinterest.